Kass-ii/chrono.db/README.md

 # Introduction (≧◡≦) ♡

-Hi, My name is Kassidy Satterfield.
-I am a student at UT Arlington, with a passion in tech.
-I have a deep understanding of system / infrastructure and backend.
-I like to make complex tools just to understand them.
-I like building tools and adding on anything new I can think of.
+Hi, my name is Kassidy Satterfield.
+I am a student at UT Arlington with a passion for tech.
+I have a deep understanding of systems, infrastructure, and backend development.
+I like to build complex tools just to understand them better.
+Creating new tools and adding anything I can think of is something I genuinely enjoy.

 # Why I made ChronoDB (づ｡◕‿‿◕｡)づ

-At one of my past internships, we used a lot of internal tooling but we didnt have a good enough understanding of how it worked.
-I personally didnt like that, as I always want to know how something works.
-So instead of relying on our own database tool, I made my own so I understand every aspect and could change what I saw fit.
-It's soemthing that brings me joy when I understand how something complex works.
+At one of my past internships, we used a lot of internal tooling, but we didn’t have a solid understanding of how it actually worked.
+I personally didn’t like that, because I always want to know how something works.
+So instead of relying on our existing database tool, I made my own so I could understand every aspect of it and change anything I saw fit.
+It brings me joy to fully grasp how something complex operates.